Cambados: Political History

 The first mayor of Cambados during the Second Republic of Spain was Juan Vidal Fraga (1931–1936).
-The republic reached Cambados without the existence of a Republican party in the area.
-Fraga’s family had controlled the political life in Cambados during the reform.
+The republic reached Cambados without the existence of a republican party in the area.
+Fraga's family had controlled the political life in Cambados during the reform.
 In February 1936, José Manuel Silva became the new governor.

-The beginning of the 20th century coincides with Spain’s restoration period, which is politically influenced by Cánovas del Castillo.
+The beginning of the 20th century coincides with Spain's restoration period, which is politically influenced by Cánovas del Castillo.
 This consists in the alternation of power between two parties—the Conservative and Liberal (leaving out, for now, the Obreira and Republican parties).
-This contributed with major political change, leaning towards a more local system rather than being associated with Spain’s higher power.
+This contributed with major political change, leaning towards a local system rather than being associated with Spain's higher power.
 The first democratic elections were in 1979.

 Climate

 This climate can be classified as hot and oceanic humid.
 Temperatures are moderate and rainfall is abundant, 1,500 millimeters on average.
 In the winter maximum temperatures hover around 14 °C and minimum around −2 °C, but rarely drop below 0 °C. In the spring and fall the minimum is around 6 °C and maximum around 23 °C. Storms and heavy rains are common around this time of the year.
 In the summer the minimum temperatures at night drop to between 16 °C and 18 °C and in the day temperatures reach 30 °C, there are internal record temperatures of 35 °C. Rainfall during the months of summer are insignificant.